Leasy/Leasy.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year master student at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/) (IIIS), Tsinghua University.
-I am now fortunately advised by Prof. Yang Yu and Prof. [Yi Wu](https://jxwuyi.weebly.com/).
 I have a broad interest in the theoretical problems of economics and algorithmic economics, especially information design and mechanism design.
 Previously, I was an undergraduate student in Yao Class, at Tsinghua University.

 Here is my personal [CV](/files/Yi_Liu_s_CV.pdf).